Table of Contents

 For long term care Medicaid via the regular state Medicaid program, a nursing home level of care is not generally required.
 Often, the need for assistance with activities of daily living (personal hygiene, transitioning, mobility, toiletry, etc.) is sufficient to meet functional need.
 The one exception is for Community First Choice, state plan option 1915(k).
 To be eligible for this long term care state plan option, applicants must require an institutional (nursing home) level of care.

 5) How Much Does Medicaid Pay for Long Term Care?

 It also can’t be said exactly how much Medicaid will pay for long term services and supports via a HCBS Medicaid waiver or the regular state Medicaid program.
-Many programs, but not all, cap the hours of services / number of visits a beneficiary can receive (i.e., personal care assistance might be limited to 35 hours / week or 3 times / week) or have a spending dollar cap (i.e., $3,000 for home modifications in any given year).
+Many programs, but not all, cap the hours of services / number of visits a beneficiary is allowed (i.e., personal care assistance might be limited to 35 hours / week or 3 times / week) or have a spending dollar cap (i.e., $3,000 for home modifications in any given year).
 Furthermore, it is not uncommon for programs to allow for exceptions to their service hours / spending caps, which means under certain circumstances a Medicaid beneficiary may exceed the maximum number of service hours / visits / spending dollars allotted per participant.